 There are two main types of fans: axial and centrifugal.
+Most fans used in air pollution control systems are centrifugal fans.
 An axial fan is shown in Figure 10-9.
 The term, axial, refers to the use of a set of fan blades mounted on a rotating shaft aligned in the direction of air movement.
 A standard house ventilation fan is an axial fan.